eamonnofarrell/PythonProject2018/README.md

 ## Data_Analysis
 * __Data Acquisition:__ The Comma Separated Raw Data File containing [Iris Data Set](./iris.csv) is loaded with Python command *pandas.read_csv(url, names=names)*.
 * We can see that the data in the first four columns is numeric without header information.
-Column names are assigned with command *names = ['sepal-length',...]*.
+Column names are assigned with command *names = ['sepal-length',...]* from file [Python_Iris.py](/Python_Iris.py).
 * The fifth attribute *'class'* gives us the flower name associated with petal and sepal data.

 <details>